stone-foundation/stone-js-http-core/docs/BinaryFileResponse/classes/BinaryFileResponse.md

 ##### Throws

-Error if the IncomingHttpEvent resolver is not set.
+HttpError if the IncomingHttpEvent resolver is not set.

 ##### Returns